Some of the elements in this story are not compatible with AMP. To view the complete story, please click here

 Waqf refers to an endowment made by a Muslim individual for charitable, educational, or religious purposes.
 The Kerala State Waqf Board, a statutory body constituted by the state government under the Waqf Act 1995, manages several mosques and other Waqf properties.
 It also has powers to acquire and hold property.

 As tensions rose, right-wing Hindu groups arrived, offering support to the Christian residents in a calculated move to exploit religious divisions, though experts are of the view that the Waqf land claim is unlikely to meet legal scrutiny.
-The massive support for the villagers, genuinely concerned about loss of property, from BJP-affiliated groups assumes significance in the wake of proposed amendments to Waqf law.
+The massive support for the villagers, who are genuinely concerned about loss of property, from BJP-affiliated groups assumes significance in the wake of proposed amendments to Waqf law.

 While 600 of the 800 families that are affected are Christians, the rest are from Hindu and Muslim communities.
-The issue has also given BJP, which had been wooing the Syrian Catholics an opportunity to get close to the Latin Catholic community.
+The issue has also given BJP, which had been wooing the Syrian Catholics, an opportunity to get close to the Latin Catholic community.

 Decades-old dispute